Dave Portnoy: Barstool Sports

 After college, Portnoy moved to Boston and began working at Yankee Group, an IT market research firm.
 Portnoy, a self-described "degenerate gambler," bet heavily on sports, losing $30,000 one year of his mid-twenties.
 In 2004, Portnoy left the Yankee Group and founded Barstool Sports.
 The early iteration of Barstool was a four-page sports newspaper that Portnoy handed out on subway platforms and street corners in Boston.
 The paper was meant to appeal to young men and rejected political correctness.
 Early advertisers in the newspaper included offshore betting websites such as partypoker, which was operating in the United States illegally.
 The contents of the newspaper was originally solely written by Portnoy, but freelance writers, including Todd McShay, joined the paper.
 At first, the paper struggled, but gained traction in 2004 when Portnoy began placing photos of women in bikinis on the front page of the newspaper.
 In 2007, Barstool expanded to a blog.

 Portnoy gradually cultivated his persona as "El Presidente", a blunt and candid character.
 His writing was well-received among young men and the publication subsequently became a mainstay of bro culture.
 Peter Chernin's The Chernin Group purchased a majority stake of Barstool in January 2016.
 In 2020, Penn Entertainment purchased a 36% stake in Barstool Sports for $163 million, including $135 million in cash and $28 million in Penn non-voting convertible preferred stock.
 Penn acquired the remainder of the company in February 2023 for $388 million.
 Portnoy re-purchased Barstool in August 2023 for one dollar, non-compete agreements in the gambling space, and a clause that if Barstool were to be sold again Penn Entertainment would take 50%.

 The "Dave Portnoy Show with Eddie & Co." was a podcast hosted by Dave Portnoy and Eddie Farrer that aired on Barstool Sports.
 In October 2022, the show was placed on indefinite hiatus after Portnoy said that the show had become "terrible" and lacked fresh content.
 Following the failure of the revived Barstool Radio, Portnoy announced the launch of "The Unnamed Show" in January 2024, along with Ryan Whitney and Kirk Minihane.

+Portnoy is the founder and rules commissioner for the Internet Invitational, a YouTube golf event mainly for golf influencers, which first aired between October and November 2025 and has garnered over 25 million views on the Youtube platform.